 Before working at JCADA, Amanda served as the Assistant Executive Director of Congregation B’nai Tzedek.
 There, she was involved in membership engagement, marketing, programming, volunteer management, and fundraising.
-Before her role at Congregation B’nai Tzedek, Amanda served as the Development Officer for the Chesapeake Region of Mothers Against Drunk Driving (MADD), Assistant Director of the Washington Chapter of the American Jewish Committee (AJC), and held various positions at the DCJCC and the Jewish Historical Society of Greater Washington.
+Before her role at Congregation B’nai Tzedek, Amanda served as the Development Officer for the Chesapeake Region of Mothers Against Drunk Driving (MADD), Associate Director of the Washington Chapter of the American Jewish Committee (AJC), and held various positions at the DCJCC and the Jewish Historical Society of Greater Washington.
 She has a Master’s Degree in Nonprofit Management and Certificate in Jewish Communal Service from Gratz College and a Bachelor’s Degree in Art History from George Washington University.
 Amanda has two children, a rescue dog, and in her free time enjoys leading her daughter’s Girl Scout Troop, practicing yoga, going to museums and the theater, reading, and solving jigsaw and crossword puzzles.

 Cortney was the Interim Executive Director of the Jewish Coalition Against Domestic Abuse (JCADA), a position she assumed after serving approximately 18 months as the Assistant Director.
 As Assistant Director, Dr. Fisher she managed the victim support services, prevention initiatives, and educational programming to the community regarding power-based violence.
 She is also adjunct faculty in the Department of Criminology and Criminal Justice working on issues related to the victim’s experience in the criminal justice process, gender-based violence, and the role of procedural justice for both victims and offenders.
 Prior to Dr. Fisher’s position at JCADA, she was the Deputy Director for Victim Services in the Office of Victim Services and Justice Grants in the District of Columbia.
 Cortney received her PhD in Criminology and Criminal Justice from the University of Maryland in Fall 2014, with research interests in victims’ rights, victims in the criminal justice system, violence against women, victim services program development and program and policy evaluation.
 Prior to her service in the District of Columbia, Cortney was the Executive Director of the Maryland Criminal Injuries Compensation Board.